endgameinc/xori/README.md

 Xori is an automation-ready disassembly and static analysis library that consumes shellcode or PE binaries and provides triage analysis data.

+### Acknowledgements:
+Xori wouldn't exist without inspiration and ideas from the open source community.
+We are indebted to the work of the [capstone engine](http://www.capstone-engine.org/) and the [LLVM Project](https://llvm.org/).

 ## Architectures:
 * i386
 * x86-64